Find Affordable College Courses

 $10,455 Average Tuition & Fees

-Stony Brook University came in at #6 in this year’s edition of the Best Value Natural Resources Conservation Schools in New York ranking.
+Stony Brook University landed the #6 spot in the 2023 rankings for the best value natural resources conservation programs.
 Located in the large suburb of Stony Brook, SUNY Stony Brook is a public school with a very large student population.

 The average tuition and fees for an in-state undergraduate at SUNY Stony Brook are $10,455 a year.
 While working on their degree, conservation majors at SUNY Stony Brook accumulate an average of around $16,869 in student debt.